 This tangerine sorbet recipe blew me away.
-I used just one ingredient — fresh frozen tangerine segments — to whip up a dairy-free, sugar-free treat in just one minute. ✨ Just freeze.
-Blend.
-Scoop.
+I used just one ingredient — fresh frozen tangerine segments — to whip up a dairy-free, sugar-free treat in just one minute.
+It was absolutely (surprisingly) delicious.
+It tasted just like the homemade Italian water ice that we get in the summer from a local stand.

 Why You’ll Love This One-Ingredient Tangerine Sorbet